-I am currently working as a strength coach at Momentum Physical Therapy and Performance Training in Massachusetts.
 I also am the founder and operator of The Performance Cypher, my private performance and athletic company.

 Before that, I was employed with Endeavor Sports Performance in New Jersey, and was working alongside Kevin Neeld (who is now the Head Performance Coach for the Boston Bruins), working with several types of athletes and individuals – namely private youth hockey organization and a private travel baseball organization, functioning as the strength coach in their Pennsylvania location.